Ghosn’s journey: Star auto executive to masked suspect

 The conviction rate in Japan is more than 99 percent.
 To help even the odds Ghosn has hired a star defender, Junichiro Hironaka.

-France’s finance minister said Wednesday that the decision to free Ghosn on bail would allow him to defend himself “freely and serenely.”
+France’s finance minister said the decision to free Ghosn on bail would allow him to defend himself “freely and serenely.”

 At a news conference Wednesday, Bruno Le Maire said Ghosn was entitled to the presumption of innocence.
-The solidity of the alliance with Nissan is of tremendous importance, he said.
+He said the solidity of the alliance with Nissan is of tremendous importance.

-While Ghosn is enjoying his first hours of liberty after nearly four months in solitary confinement, his lawyers have cautioned that prosecutors still have leeway to file new charges.
+While Ghosn is enjoying liberty after nearly four months in solitary confinement, his lawyers have cautioned that prosecutors have leeway to file new charges.

 His journey has just begun.